SpeechifyInc/string-tracker/README.md

 ## This Project is WIP

-- [ ] 100% coverage using Test262 alongside manual tests
+- [ ] Full coverage using Test262 + custom tests
 - [ ] Fuzzing
-- [ ] Performance testing and associated optimization
+- [ ] Benchmarking and optimization

 ## How it works